 - Labrador Retriever,

-And large dog breeds can be at risk from this condition.
-It is best to ask your breeder specifically about family history when you buy your pup to ensure that HOD is not in its genetic make-up.
+Large dog breeds can be at risk from this condition.
+It is best to ask your breeder about family history when you buy your pup to ensure that HOD is not in its genetic makeup.

-Your vet will likely start with a milder form of pain medication and may need to increase it all the way up to opiate strength – so be warned that it might get expensive.
+Suppose your vet finds traces of HOD in the initial X-ray.
+In that case, they are likely to prescribe anti-inflammatory drugs to temper the condition and several pain medications, which can become expensive.
+Generally, your vet will likely start with a milder pain medication and may need to increase it up to opiate strength – so be warned that it might get expensive.

 As mentioned before…

-In some case your pet may need to be hospitalized and an IV drip inserted.
-In the worst of cases your vet may suggest that the dog will be put peacefully to sleep.
-However, these cases are usually only limited to those who are not able to afford the cost of care or when all pain-relieving methods simply aren’t working!
+Your pet may need to be hospitalized and an IV drip inserted.
+In the worst circumstances, your vet may suggest that the dog be put peacefully to sleep.
+However, these cases are usually only limited to those who cannot afford the cost of care or when all pain-relieving methods simply aren’t working!

 The one silver lining…

-To this condition is that it is a self-limiting disease.
-It will pass within a few weeks’ time and your pup will be good as new.
-That said however you should beware that Vitamin C deficiency is a characteristic of this disease, but that supplementing the diet with Vitamin C is considered not helpful in any way since there is too much calcium in the blood.
+This condition is that it is a self-limiting disease.
+It will pass within a few weeks, and your pup will be as good as new.
+That said, however, you should beware that Vitamin C deficiency is a characteristic of this disease, but supplementing the diet with Vitamin C is not helpful since there is too much calcium in the blood.

 This is why…